Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_triggers/oas_flow_trigger.md

 * OpenAPI 3.0 [byte format](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#data-types) is supported, but it will not automatically decode the base64 data.
 * OpenAPI 3.0 [base64 format](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#considerations-for-file-uploads) is not supported because it is not really a valid format.
 * OpenAPI 3.0 cookie parameters for objects and arrays, `style="form", explode=true` [style](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#style-examples) is not supported.
-* OAS body content-types `application/json`, `application/*+json`, `application/x-www-form-urlencoded`, or `multipart/form-data` will be decoded, "XML" types such as `application/xml` will be handled as strings but not decoded, all others will be handled as `Buffer`.
+* OpenAPI body content-types `application/json`, `application/*+json`, `application/x-www-form-urlencoded`, or `multipart/form-data` will be decoded, "XML" types such as `application/xml` will be handled as strings but not decoded, all others will be handled as `Buffer`.
 * In API Doc & Test, APIs with `multipart/form-data` or `application/x-www-form-urlencoded` bodies will fail to render examples and execute correctly if the body schema is missing an implicit `type: object`.
 * media-type parameters such as `;charset=utf-8` in request and response are currently ignored.